Co-op Student of the Year perseveres through challenges

 Going above and beyond

-In his last co-op placement with Algoma Central Corporation, Daniel did a lot of work on deck.
+In his last co-op work term with Algoma Central Corporation, Daniel did a lot of work on deck.

 “I did maintenance, greasing, chipping, painting, loading, discharging, mooring operations, cleaning cargo holds, deck hosing and safety inspections,” he explains.
 But he didn’t stop there.
 “Toward the end of my co-op, I pushed for myself to have bridge time and learn what officers need to perform watchkeeping duties and radio calls, and to organize crews on deck.”